evilcomputer12/osdp-acess-controller-poc-public/docs/DB2_PROJECT_REPORT.md

 ## 5.1 Backend Overview

-The backend is implemented in [app.py](https://github.com/evilcomputer12/osdp-acess-controller-poc-public/blob/main/app.py).
+The backend lives in [app.py](https://github.com/evilcomputer12/osdp-acess-controller-poc-public/blob/main/app.py).
 It uses Flask for REST endpoints and Flask-SocketIO for real-time updates to the frontend.
 The backend has several responsibilities:

 1. connect to MongoDB,
 2. authenticate web-panel operators through session-based login,
-2. connect to the serial bridge,
+3. connect to the serial bridge,
-3. receive events from the STM32,
+4. receive events from the STM32,
-4. persist important events in MongoDB,
+5. persist important events in MongoDB,
-5. apply access policy for cards and PINs,
+6. apply access policy for cards and PINs,
-6. issue reader feedback commands,
+7. issue reader feedback commands,
-7. enforce admin-only write operations while allowing a read-only demo session,
+8. enforce admin-only write operations while allowing a read-only demo session,
-8. serve the built frontend.
+9. serve the built frontend.

-The code currently exposes more than forty API routes, including routes for users, credentials, schedules, events, system logs, reader commands, firmware actions, and panel authentication.
+The code exposes more than forty API routes covering users, credentials, schedules, events, system logs, reader commands, firmware actions, and panel authentication.

 ## 5.2 Event Processing Strategy

-One of the most important backend design decisions is the use of an event queue between the serial thread and the business-logic path.
+One of the most important backend design decisions is the event queue between the serial thread and the business-logic path.
 The bridge thread pushes events into a queue, and a worker thread processes them.
-This matters because field communication can be bursty, and the database or UI layer must not block the serial read loop.
+That keeps the serial loop fast even when field traffic becomes bursty.

 ## 5.3 Access Decision Path

-When a card arrives, the backend performs the following logic:
+When a card arrives, the backend follows this logic:

 1. persist the raw card event in `events`,
 2. check whether enrollment mode is active,